imagekit-developer/imagekit-netlify/README.md

 ```

 ## How does it work?
 After following above steps, the ImageKit plugin will work out of the box.
-Internally it uses the below mechanism to deliver highly optimize image.
+Internally it uses the below mechanism to deliver highly optimized images.

-### 1. Modify URLs in production ready HTML files
+### 1. Modify URLs in production-ready HTML files
 This is useful in scenarios where proper HTML files are generated after the build process.
 For these frameworks, the plugin taps into the `onPostBuild` hook, using `jsdom` to create a node-based representation of the DOM for each output HTML file.
 It then walks through each node, and upon finding an img or picture tag, it replaces the `src` or `srcset` path with an ImageKit URL.

-While this approach works well for many situations, especially during the initial page load, it fails when using a framework with client-side routing or features that alter the DOM, or that does not generate HTML files on build, such as `React`.
+While this approach works well for many situations, especially during the initial page load, it fails when using a framework with client-side routing or features that alter the DOM or that does not generate HTML files on build, such as `React`.
 This necessitates the use of the mechanism described below.

 ### 2. Redirect assets through the ImageKit Server